 Ice and drive method

-Another method suggested by fellow campers is the ice cube method.
+Another method suggested by fellow RVers is the ice cube method.
 The theory behind this technique is that the ice cubes act as an agitator when you drive around.
-The tank liquids and ice will slosh around and hopefully dislodge the solids pile, causing your clog when moving.
+The tank liquids and ice will slosh around, hopefully dislodging the solids pile, causing your clog.
 It’s best to try to fit in two full bags of ice if you try this.
 Also, add it before you drive so it doesn’t melt and become ineffective.
+The next time you dump, it should flow free,

-The downside to this method is that you must do it when you leave, or you’ll have to pack up your RV.
-Also, once you dislodge the clog, you should try waiting a couple of days for the solids to dissolve before you dump it.
-This solution is best to try at the end of a campground stay or travel between sites.
-This solution is not terribly helpful if you’re in the middle of a camping trip and need to dump your tank.
+The downside to this method is that you must do it at the end of your camping trip.
+Otherwise, you’ll need to pack up your RV during your stay.
+Also, once you dislodge the clog, you may want to wait a couple of days for the solids to dissolve before you dump it.
+This solution is best to try at the end of a campground stay or when traveling between sites.
+This solution is not helpful if you’re in the middle of a camping trip and need to dump your tank.

 The Broom Stick Method

-This following technique requires an extra tool, but it will work almost every time.
-If you don’t currently have a black tank wand, it’s a good idea to pick one up so you have one when you need it.
+This technique requires an extra tool but will work almost every time.
+If you don’t currently have a black tank spray wand, it’s a good idea to pick one up so you have it for future clogs.
 A wand is a simple black tank cleaner tool consisting of a pipe or hose with a nozzle at the end that provides a power-blasting spray to break up whatever’s causing the clog.
-It’s kind of like a drain snake for the RV toilet.
-RV toilet wands are often a lifesaver for stubborn clogs.
+It’s similar to the same drain snakes (or toilet snake) they sell for homes but optimized for the RV toilet.
+RV toilet wands are often a lifesaver for a stubborn clog as the pressurized water quickly dislodges it.

-There are two types available: 1) A straight, rigid pipe and 2) a flexible hose.
+Two types are available: 1) A straight, rigid pipe and 2) a flexible hose.
 If your toilet has a straight opening into the black tank, that rigid one is for you.
 However, if your toilet has an angled pipe into the black tank, you’ll need to flexible hose model.

 Black Tank Flush

-If your RV has a built-in black tank flush, definitely give this a try.
-It will work similarly to the wand using high water pressure to blast away clogs with a built-in spray nozzle, but you don’t need a separate piece of equipment.
-The flush is often used for cleaning the tank, but if waste water can drain from your black water valve, you can connect a garden hose to the flush port on the RV and let it run for a while.
+If your RV has a built-in black tank flush, try this.
+It will work similarly to the wand using high water pressure to blast away stubborn clogs with a built-in spray nozzle, but you don’t need separate equipment.
+The flush is often used for cleaning the tank, but if wastewater can drain from your black water valve, you can connect a garden hose to the flush port on the RV and let it run for a while.

 I highly suggest you invest in a separate hose and not use your fresh water hose for this purpose.
-This step is best done when connected to a sewer or dump station.
+This step is best done when connected to a sewer or RV dump station.
 You can use a lot of water, so a portable waste tank is time-consuming.
-You may want to try the wand if it doesn’t work at dislodging the clog.
+If it doesn’t dislodge the clog, you may want to try the wand.

 Gray water backflush